 For this project students need to form teams of 4-5 members.
 You should inform TA your group members by Class 3.
 If you fail to find a team by Class 3, I will suggest you to withdraw from this class.
 If you insist to enroll, TA will assign you to a group randomly.
+TA will assign you to a group if you fail to find group members by then.
 Teamwork will account for a significant portion of your grade.
 Team assignments are expected to be of higher quality than if you were working as an individual so you should work to use each member's individual resources.
 You can take this opportunity to learn from your teammates as they may have different skill sets than you and you can also take this opportunity to learn about how to better manage teams and the team process.
 There are resources/skills such as leadership, organization, researching, writing, speaking, writing, and time to mention a few.
 Use them to your advantage.

 You will need to find a real firm to work with for your assignment.
 The company should be an established firm that you know you can find information on.
-The company should have multiple businesses.
+The company should have crossborder business and operation.
 Be smart about picking your firm as you will need to write a complete report and it may be difficult to do so if you pick a firm that can't provide you with the necessary information.

-It is important that you are able to both understand and articulate the issue(s) that face the firm in their corporate strategy decisions to seek and sustain a corporate advantage.
-Your group report will describe the context of the firm (think internal and external), the issues involved in corporate strategy decisions, and address possible changes in the context or firm.
+It is important that you are able to both understand and articulate the issue(s) that face the firm in their international strategy decisions to seek and sustain a competitive advantage.
+Your group report will describe the context of the firm (think internal and external), the issues involved in international strategy decisions, and address possible changes in the context or firm.
 Your team should then provide both short- and long-term recommendations for the firm, including implementation plans.
 Throughout this report your team will be expected to utilize content we have discussed and learned in class (this is your chance to show what you have learned).
 You will need to provide me a 1-page memo with your company choice and their general context by class 7.